iamsomraj/SHARE-IT-social-media-application/README.md

 # SHARE-IT

-A modern, full-stack social media## This project runs on **Nuxt 4.0** and follows modern development practices:

-- ✅ Built with the latest Nuxt 4 architecture
-- ✅ Organized with the new `app/` directory structure
-- ✅ Enhanced TypeScript configuration for better development experience
-- ✅ Optimized for deployment on Vercel with Node.js 20+
+A modern, full-stack social media platform built with Nuxt 4 and Express.
+Connect, share, and engage with your community through posts, stories, and real-time interactions.
+This application showcases the power of TypeScript, Vue 3, and a robust backend architecture using Express.js and PostgreSQL.

 ## 🚀 Features

-- **Authentication**: Secure user registration and login with JWT tokens
+- **Authentication**: Secure user registration and login
-- **Content Creation**: Create and share posts with rich text content
+- **Content Creation**: Create and share posts and stories
-- **Social Features**: Like posts, follow/unfollow users, and build connections
+- **Social Features**: Like, follow, and interact with other users
-- **Personalized Feed**: View content from users you follow in real-time
+- **Personalized Feed**: View content from followed users
-- **User Discovery**: Search and discover new users and their content
+- **User Discovery**: Search and connect with new users
-- **Real-time Updates**: Dynamic content updates without page refreshes
+- **Real-time Updates**: Dynamic content updates
-- **Profile Management**: Comprehensive user profiles with stats and post history
-- **Stories**: Create and view time-based story content
-- **Responsive Design**: Fully responsive UI that works on all devices
-- **Dark/Light Theme**: Toggle between dark and light themes
-- **Toast Notifications**: Real-time feedback for user actions

 ## 🔗 Links